Upstream#

 a dedicated directory

-The server list format here is similar to Caution To use the Defines the name and size of the shared memory zone that stores the group's configuration and runtime state, shared between worker processes.
+The server list format here is similar to Warning To use the Defines the name and size of the shared memory zone that stores the group's configuration and runtime state, shared between worker processes.
 Multiple groups can use the same zone.
 In this case, it is sufficient to specify the size only once.
 Added in version 1.10.0: PRO The directive enables the ability to start server selection not from the primary group,

 but from the active group, i.e., the one where a server was successfully found previously.